Olivia5k/dotfiles/vim/README.md

 * Upon opening a buffer, it's `cwd` will be set to the corresponding VCS root.
   Non-VCS:d files will just be left alone with their current `pwd`.

-The last one is important because it enables two cool mini-plugins to use the `cwd` as base for input:
+The last one is important because it enables three cool mini-plugins to use the `cwd` as base for input:

 `<a-s>` (or `<leader>s`) will open a new [vimwiki][vimwiki] split based on the